Picea glauca

 Besides the varieties, this very widespread species has some widespread and economically important hybrids:

 Trees to 50 m tall and 100 cm dbh (Farjon 1990); "crown broadly conic to spirelike.
 Bark gray-brown.
 Branches slightly drooping; twigs not pendent, rather slender, pinkish brown, glabrous.
 Buds orange-brown, 3-6 mm, apex rounded.
 Leaves (0.8)1.5-2(2.5) cm, 4-angled in cross section, rigid, blue-green, bearing stomates on all surfaces, apex sharp-pointed."
 Seed cones green or violet ripening pale buff, cylindric, soft, "2.5-6(8) cm; scales fan-shaped, broadest near rounded apex, 10-16 × 9-13 mm, flexuous, margin at apex ± entire, apex extending 0.5-3 mm beyond seed-wing impression.
 2n=24" (Taylor 1993).
-See the Taxonomic Notes regarding distinguishing characters of the varieties.
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 P. × albertiana has unusually prominent leaf bases, cones nearly as broad as long, cone scales acute and broader than long, and an unusually narrow crown (Taylor 1993).
 The shoots are pubescent (rather than glabrous, as in P. glauca) and the leaves slightly longer (1.5-2 cm, vs. 0.8-1.3 cm for P. glauca) (Farjon 1990).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy, which differs slightly from the type variety.

 P. × lutzii has slightly quadrangular needles (less so than in P. glauca) with whitish stomatal lines on the upper surfaces (as in P. sitchensis, but not in P. glauca).
 Seed cones are (3-)4-7 cm long, the seed scales short and rounded, thin, light brown, with an erose-denticulate upper margin (Farjon 2010).